BadIdeaFactory/corporate/documents/operating.md

 ### Types of Involvement
 1. **Corporate Overlord:** Corporate Overlords maintain ownership stake in the BIFFUD corporation.
-They have votes during plotting sessions and can review pull requests to `/corporate`.
+They have votes during plotting sessions and can review pull requests to `corporate`.
 Corporate Overlords may also maintain ownership stake in BIFFUD Projects.

 2. **Members:** Members may maintain ownership stake in Member Owned Projects.
 Any